Unblocked-Games-Perfect/.github/profile/README.md

 10. **Fireboy and Watergirl**
     A cooperative platformer where you control two characters, Fireboy and Watergirl, and solve puzzles by using their unique abilities.

-These games offer a variety of genres, from puzzles to multiplayer action, so there's something for everyone!
+These games offer a variety of genres, from puzzles to multiplayer action, so there's something for everyone